- 1. Introduction and Overview

 - A summary list of the reports will appear.
 Click the ‘View’ button beneath the list.
 You will only be able to view comments on reports which have been submitted by the supervisor.
 A very few supervisors submit supervision reports on paper rather than using CamCORS.

 - To get back to the summary list, click ‘Cancel/Go Back’ at the bottom of the screen (instead of the usual back button you might use).

 - If you want to print your reports, click ‘Display PDF’ and then print.

 - If you have any questions or concerns about your reports, please do not hesitate to contact your Director of Studies or your Tutor as appropriate.
-There is an email button on the summary page which gives the relevant email links and opens a message form for you to complete.
+One option for doing so is the email button on the summary page.

 - If you experience any difficulty using the system, please consult the manual for students available on the CamCORS home page or email the Tutorial Office Manager (firstname.lastname@example.org).

 2.2.5 Your Vacations (Studying or Getting a Job)